 Below is a map of the best beaches on Saint Martin:

-Things to know before visiting the beaches in Saint Martin are listed below:
+Things to know about Saint Martin before visiting the beaches are listed below.

 Yes, many beaches in St. Maarten offer suitable snorkeling opportunities for people of all levels of experience.
 The tropical climate of St. Maarten throughout the year makes it an ideal snorkeling location.
 Throughout the year the temperatures on the island range from 72-89 F (22-32 C).
 The water is pleasantly warm with temperatures being around 75-85 F (24-29 C).

-The turquoise waters around St. Martin are bursting with a variety of marine life including tropical fish, stingrays, turtles and colorful corals.
-The best beaches for snorkeling are: Mullet bay, Cupecoy Beach, Baie Rouge, Orient Bay, Indigo Bay Beach, Pinel Island and Tintamarre Island.
+The turquoise waters that surround St. Martin are bursting with a variety of marine life including tropical fish, stingrays, turtles, and colorful corals.
+The best beaches for snorkeling are Mullet Bay, Cupecoy Beach, Baie Rouge, Orient Bay, Indigo Bay Beach, Pinel Island, and Tintamarre Island.

 The nicest beach in St. Maarten is Great Bay Beach.
 Not only is Great Bay Beach one of the most popular on the island of Saint Martin but it is one of the most popular in the entire Caribbean.
 Great bay beach has something to offer everyone and is suitable for all types.

-Great Bay beach is located close to the harbor, the cruise ships that dock nearby bring in a lot of tourists which contribute to the very lively atmosphere.
+Great Bay Beach is located close to the harbor, the cruise ships that dock nearby bring in a lot of tourists which contributes to the very lively atmosphere.
 This tourist hotspot has a boardwalk along the beach that stretches for two miles.
 The boardwalk has amazing shopping, bars, casinos, restaurants and offers options for entertainment for all kinds of people.

 Great Bay beach offers the best of all worlds.
 Although it is close to the action it is possible to get the private time you need since the shore is 2 miles long, crowding on the beach is not common.